 Top Eye Doctor Near Me is a free online service that connects new patients to a Miami eye doctor, Miami optometrist, or Miami ophthalmologist.
 You can search eye doctors by name, city, state, or zip code.
-This includes all of Jefferson County.
-You can view the profiles of any top eye doctor in Miami, FL, schedule an appointment online for vision services, order contacts online (you can schedule a contact lens fitting), and find out if your insurance is accepted.
-Many of the OD’s offer same day appointments, walk ins, telemedicine, and emergency eye care.
-If you’re searching for an eye specialist to treat eye diseases such as glaucoma, cataracts, retinal disease, dry eye, diabetic retinopathy, or macular degeneration, we have all your eyecare needs covered!
+This includes all of Miami-Dade County.
+You can view the profiles of any top eye doctor in Miami, FL, schedule an appointment online for vision services, order contacts online (you can schedule a contact lens fitting), and find out what vision insurance plans, including Medicaid, are accepted.

-Start your custom search below or browse our listings, testimonials, or patient reviews, and we are confident you will find the best eye doctors in Miami for you!
+Start your custom search for comprehensive eye care below or browse our listings, testimonials, or reviews, and we are confident you will find the best eye doctor in Miami for your vision care!

-Didn't find any Eye Doctors, Optometrists or Ophthalmologists in Miami-Dade County?
+Didn't Find an Eye Doctor, Optometrist, or Ophthalmologist in Miami-Dade County?

 Learn More About the Eye Exam Miami Residents Trust Most

-Whether you wear glasses, contact lenses, or you feel like your eyes are in good condition or the same condition as your last exam, your eyes can change overtime from aging, diseases, injuries, or underlying medical conditions.
-Therefore, it’s recommended that individuals receive a routine eye exam once a year.
-All of our members use the latest technology and equipment to detect eye disease, vision problems, and any eye conditions that may exist.
+Whether you wear glasses or contact lenses, or you feel like your eyes are in good condition or the same condition as your last exam, your eyes can change over time from aging, diseases, injuries, or underlying medical conditions.
+Therefore, it’s recommended that individuals see an optometrist for a complete eye exam once a year.
+During the comprehensive routine eye examination, our members use the state of the art technology and equipment to detect eye disease, vision problems, ocular health, and any eye conditions that may exist.
 They will even examine your optic nerve.

-All members offer local eye care in your area, are accepting new patients, and provide outstanding customer service.
-Most see patients Monday-Friday, but some also offer Saturday and Sunday appointments.
-Check their office hours to be certain.
-In many cases you can also complete the necessary patient forms online to speed up your visit, so make sure you have your patient history handy.
+Most see patients and provide vision care Monday-Friday, but some also offer Saturday and Sunday appointments.
+Check the website of the practice office for further information.
+In many cases new patients can complete the necessary patient forms online to speed up the visit, so make sure you have your information, and patient history handy.

-Eye exams, including contact lens exams, are important to your overall eye health.
+Complete eye exams, including contact lens exams, are important to your overall eye health.
 If you or someone you know needs an eye exam, you have come to the right place.
-All of the highly recommended optometrist listed on this site provide comprehensive eye exams and will check your vision, screen for eye diseases and injuries, ensure that your eyes are healthy, and even provide you with a new set of glasses or contact lens prescription if needed, including a custom contact lens fitting.
-Doctors will also thoroughly check your eyes for farsightedness, nearsightedness, any astigmatism and when appropriate conduct glaucoma testing and treatment.
-If you are looking for a more specific type of exam you can search eye specialist Miami or cheap eye exams Miami for additional results.
+All of the highly recommended Miami optometrists listed on this site provide comprehensive eye exams and will check your vision.
+They will screen for eye diseases (cataracts, glaucoma, macular degeneration) and injuries, ensure healthy vision, and even provide you with a new set of eyeglasses and frames or contact lens prescription if needed, including custom contact lens fittings.